Assistant Professor of Systems and Industrial Engineering

 - University of Alabama in Huntsville, Huntsville, Alabama, United States

-Medical Informatics, Healthcare Systems Engineering, Computing Applications for Critical Care Medicine, Traumatic Brain Injury, STEM Integration, Engineering Ethics, Formation of Engineers
+Medical Informatics, Healthcare Systems Engineering, Acute Respiratory Failure, Traumatic Brain Injury, Engineering Ethics, Asset-based Practices

 - Franco, M., Lozano, G. I., & Subbian, V. (2020).
 HSIs and Community Partners: A Framework for Strengthening Servingness Through Engagement.
 In Hispanic Serving Institutions (HSIs) in Practice: Defining "Servingness" at HSIs(pp 153-174).
 Information Age Publishing.